Plumsail/documents-docs/source/user-guide/processes/examples/create-pptx-from-template-processes.rst

 - Editor;
 - Settings.

-In `Editor <../../../user-guide/processes/online-editor.html>`_, you can compose the template from scratch or upload a pre-made one.
+In Editor, you can compose the template from scratch or upload a pre-made one.
 It's also possible to modify the uploaded template online.

 Feel free `to download the company report template <../../../_static/files/document-generation/demos/pptx-report-template.pptx>`_ if you haven't downloaded it yet as we gave the link above in the table showing the template and the result.